samluxenberg1/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my statistics blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+In this blog, I discuss some probability theory, statistics, and sports analytics.

+Hope you enjoy!